FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 - Checks out to the new 'release' branch, called release-VERSION (e.g. release-1.2.0).

 - Pushes (this would trigger a release process of a 'release candidate' for QA machines.
-The release processes will be described in the next section, ‘Pipeline’)
+(The release processes will be described in the next section, ‘Pipeline’)

 #### Complete a release git-flow process

-Once the version is approved by QA, the git flow release can be completed.
-The command 'mvn jgitflow:release-finish' performs the following actions:
+Once the version is approved by QA, the 'git-flow' release can be completed.
+The command <i>mvn jgitflow:release-finish</i> performs the following:

 - Merges the 'release' branch back into ‘master’